 Spoilt by choices on the racks, we simply didn’t know which bread to choose from.
 Hence, we left it to Mr Lee to decide for us.
-The breads we had that day are all selected by the chef, some are based on the popularity, some are from his recommendation.
+The bread we had that day are all selected by the chef, some are based on the popularity, and some are from his recommendation.

 Fruits Haricots Rouges (후류이 아리꼬르쥬)